 Recently our CEO Mykola Slobodian had visited Norway for a strategic business trip.
-It was organized in cooperation with Linda Oksnes from Norwegian-Ukrainian Chamber of Commerce (NUCC).
+It was organized in cooperation with Linda Oksnes from the Norwegian-Ukrainian Chamber of Commerce (NUCC).

 The main purpose of the visit was to get together with Norwegian companies and startups and discuss the state of IT outsourcing in Ukraine and Norway, define major touching points, priorities, and roadblocks.
-The ultimate goal of the discussion was to determine opportunities and possibilities for the future cooperation.
+The ultimate goal of the discussion was to determine opportunities and possibilities for future cooperation.

 During the discussions, Mykola and Norwegian colleagues had exchanged insights about local IT business environments (Ukrainian and Norwegian respectively) and talked about commonalities of various elements of work ethics between Norwegian and Ukrainian companies.

 It turned out that Norwegian and Ukrainian companies have a lot in common in terms of company culture.
 Both sides appreciate proactivity and pay-first approach and embrace an open-minded approach to the development of new solutions.